Blogs

 wave

-One user commented, "No internet for the last 2hrs 45 mins, for the first time since I joined Community Fibre they’re down with no way to contact them, on a day I’m working from home as well."
-This sentiment was echoed by numerous others, emphasizing the inconvenience caused by the lack of service and communication.
+By late morning, the complaints were pouring in.
+People couldn't work from home, students couldn't access online classes, and everyone’s social media feeds went strangely silent.
+The frustration was palpable.
+X (formerly Twitter) became a digital echo chamber of complaints.
+One user tweeted, "No internet for the last 2hrs 45 mins, for the first time since I joined Community Fibre they’re down with no way to contact them, on a day I’m working from home as well."
+And this wasn't an isolated incident.
+Loads of people were in the same boat, their days completely derailed by the sudden lack of connectivity.

-Early Monday evening, Community Fibre announced that service had been restored to all its customers.
-A spokesperson stated, “The outage that affected many customers today has now been resolved.
-We apologise to all the customers that suffered a loss of service this afternoon.”
+Then, a glimmer of hope.
+Early Monday evening, they announced that service had been restored.
+A spokesperson said, "The outage that affected many customers today has now been resolved.
+We apologize to all the customers that suffered a loss of service this afternoon.”
+Whew!

 FAQ